That's My Jam (British TV series): Format

 The game features celebrity teams competing in music-themed challenges, such as "Mixtape Medley Showdown", "Slay It, Don't Spray It", "Wheel of Musical Impressions" and "Take On Mo".

 Production

 In December 2021, it was reported that the BBC would be developing a British adaptation of That's My Jam with Mo Gilligan as host.
 In August 2022, the series was officially announced, with filming taking place in Los Angeles.
 In December 2022, it was announced that the show would premiere on BBC One on 17 December 2022.

 Episodes

 Reception

-The show received poor reception from audiences and critics.
+Despite its success in the US, the show received poor reception from UK audiences and critics.
 Jack Seale of The Guardian gave the show two-out-of-five stars, calling the show "awkward".
 Michael Hogan of The Daily Telegraph gave the show one star out of five, criticizing the lack of British participants and calling it "embarrassing" and "clattering".
 Katie Timms of The Plymouth Herald gathered audience reactions which mainly gave negative feedback, some deemed it as "the worst programme on Saturday night television".